Heermans-McCalmon Staged Reading & Panel Discussion

 Eugenie Brinkema, from MIT, contemplates the figure of enchainment in one of the more graphic films of contemporary horror and exploitation cinema, Tom Six's The Human Centipede (2009).

-Two prominent alums working in Hollywood -- Lee Rosenthal and Bob Clendenin -- will give a talk on Thursday, November 13 @ 4:30pm in the Film forum.
+Two prominent alums working in Hollywood -- Lee Rosenthal and Bob Clendenin -- gave a talk on Thursday, November 13.

 TWO FOR THE SHOW: A Mini-Symposium on Broadway Revivals